Aatlantise/UD_Old_English-Cairo/README.md

 # Acknowledgments

-We would like to thank the students in the course ANONYMOUS at ANONYMOUS University for participating in the course and the creation of the dataset.
+We would like to thank the students in the course Corpus Approaches to Historical Linguistics at Georgetown University for participating in the course and the creation of the dataset.
 The final public repository will include all annotation versions of all students who agreed